 The Truth Commission on Poverty in New York State will seek to shine a light on these realities and - most importantly - the leadership and insight of those directly impacted by them.
 This project is part of a national Truth Commission on the Right Not to Be Poor, organized as part of the Call for a New Poor People’s Campaign.
 Four Truth Commission events are planned in 2017:

-Capital Region Truth Commission, July 13, Schenectady, NY (Location TBD)
+Capital Region Truth Commission, July 13, First United Methodist Church, 603 State St., Schenectady, NY

 Long Island Truth Commission, September 12, Our Lady of the Miraculous Medal Parish Hall, Wyandanch, NY